ansible/ansible-lint/docs/index.rst

 Ansible lint is also supposed to help users upgrade their code to work with newer versions of Ansible.
-Due to this reason we recommand using it with newest versions of Ansible, even if the version used in production may be older.
+Due to this reason we recommand using it with the newest version of Ansible, even if the version used in production may be older.

-As any other linter, it is oppionated.
-Still, its rules are result of community contributions and they can always be disabled based individually or by category by each user.
+As any other linter, it is opinionated.
+Still, its rules are the result of community contributions and they can always be disabled based individually or by category by each user.

 `Ansible Galaxy project <https://github.com/ansible/galaxy/>`_ makes use of this linter in order to compute quality scores for `Galaxy Hub <https://galaxy.ansible.com>`_ contributed content.
-This it does not mean this tool is aimed only to those that want to share their code.
-Files like ``galaxy.yml``, or sections like ``galaxy_info`` inside ``meta.yml`` help documenting and maintenance, even without any publishing.
+This does not mean this tool is aimed only to those that want to share their code.
+Files like ``galaxy.yml``, or sections like ``galaxy_info`` inside ``meta.yml`` help with documentation and maintenance, even for unpublished roles or collections.

-The project was originally started by `@willthames <https://github.com/willthames/>`_, and has since been adopted by Ansible Community team.
-Its development is purely community driven while keeping a permanent communications with other Ansible teams.
+The project was originally started by `@willthames <https://github.com/willthames/>`_, and has since been adopted by the Ansible Community team.
+Its development is purely community driven, while keeping permanent communications with other Ansible teams.

 .. toctree::
    :maxdepth: 3